 A little fluid won’t cause much of a problem.
 But, if too much fluid builds up it can make it hard for the heart to expand normally.
 This condition is called cardiac tamponade.
 It usually requires emergency treatment.
 Because the heart can't expand normally, less blood can enter the heart from the body.
 This can reduce the amount of oxygenated blood going out to the body.
 But not all pericardial effusions cause cardiac tamponade.

 In some cases, pericardial effusion develops quickly.
 This is known as acute pericardial effusion.
 Other times, the fluid builds up slowly.
 This is known as subacute pericardial effusion.
 Chronic pericardial effusion occurs when cardiac effusion happens more than once over time.

 What causes pericardial effusion?

 A number of conditions can cause excess fluid and inflammation in the pericardial sac, such as:

 - Cancer (spread from another part of the body or from the heart tissue itself)

 - Infection of the pericardial sac

-- Inflammation of the pericardial sac due to a heart attack
+- Inflammation of the pericardial sac (for example, because of a heart attack)

 - Injury (including injury from medical procedures on the heart)